 Suburban provides drinking water to the portion of Glendora bounded on the north and south by the Santa Fe Railroad and Arrow Highway, respectively, and on the east and west by Grand Avenue and Barranca Avenue, respectively.
 Suburban serves approximately 6,500 people.
-In 2017, Suburban's water supply was purchased mostly from the CIC with only 2 percent of the drinking water purchased from the City of Glendora.
+In 2018, Suburban's water supply was purchased from the CIC.
 CIC filters and disinfects local surface water from the San Gabriel mountains.
-Suburban purchases local groundwater from the City of Glendora.
+If needed, Suburban can purchase local groundwater from the City of Glendora.